-Spring in Nepal is considered to be stable for the trekkers in Nepal.
-The Himalayas are warmer offering a pristine scenery making it a great time to trips such as Manaslu Circuit Trek, Three Passes Trek, Annapurna Circuit Trek and many more.
+Spring in Nepal is considered to be stable for trekkers in Nepal.
+The Himalayas are warmer offering pristine scenery making it a great time for trips such as Manaslu Circuit Trek, Three Passes Trek, Annapurna Circuit Trek, and many more.
 The capital, Kathmandu gets warmer as well.
 Go for a shopping spree before your journey if you wish.

 Tips for visiting Nepal in spring: